GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_listing/index.md

   Web Store.
 ---

-The Chrome Web Store works hard to surface quality items for users to discover.
+The Chrome Web Store works hard to help users discover and install quality items.
 Making sure yours is a "quality item" can help ensure its prominence in the store, potentially increasing your user base.

-Our focus on surfacing quality items to users encompases the entire user experience&mdash;including the store listing page.
+Our focus on surfacing quality items to users encompases the entire user experience&mdash;this includes the store listing page.
 Build trust with users by making a strong first impression, with a compelling and accurate store listing page.
 A quality listing page clearly communicates what your item will offer, using the item description, images, and other listing metadata.
 You can build and maintain your store listing page using the [developer dashboard][devconsole].

 ## Text